 Ordering in German

-After you take a thorough look at the menu and decide what you want to get, you can ask to order by saying the following:
+When you have taken a thorough look at the menu and have decided what you would like, you can ask to order by saying the following:

 Wir möchten etwas zum Essen bestellen.